JulianFisla/Chat-Messenger-App/README.md

 # Chat Messenger App

 This project is a prototype for a multi-client chat application built in Java, designed to demonstrate the fundamentals of network programming.
 The application utilizes client-server architecture, enabling real-time communication between connected users.
 By leveraging Java's `Socket` and I/O libraries, the app facilitates message exchange over TCP/IP, simulating a basic messaging service.
-It focuses on core networking concepts like socket connections, input/output streams, and user input handling through the console.

 ## Features